Capital Improvements to a Vital Resource

 Every two minutes, a water main in the U.S. breaks.
-Some leaks are small.
-Some go unnoticed for quite some time.
-But they add up, with an estimated 6 billion gallons of treated water lost every day.
+These breaks add up, with an estimated 6 billion gallons of treated water lost every day.
 Considering the droughts that impact parts of the country each year, as well as the wildfires that often accompany them, that water could come in handy.
 Then there’s the converse: storm-related flooding, which causes $9 billion in damages annually.
 It’s a challenge for water / wastewater organizations to keep up, to say nothing of providing clean drinking water to each U.S. inhabitant.

 Watch: Gain Confidence in Managing Your Infrastructure Projects with e-Builder